Aaltis/TTB/Readme.md

 **In Progress:**
 **TODO:**
-- Add check to GetMovementsToWorkout error returns if too many or none found
+- Add check to GetMovementsToWorkout error returns if too many or none found **Logging:**
-- fix tests!
-**Logging:**
 - Add logging filter.
   	- Logging before database call.
   	- Logging for failed logins with ip.

 **Testing:**
-- Tests for sub exercise.
-- failing tests
+- Data used in tests is not removed from database.

 **Security:**
 - implement peppering to security.